finos/common-cloud-controls/Readme.md

 | Vicente Herrera      | Control Plane  | Define Cloud Services Taxonomy              |
 | Michaela Iorga       | NIST           | OSCAL Representation of CCC                 |

+## OSCAL Representation of FINOS CCC Working Group
+The OSCAL Representation of the Common Cloud Controls (CCC) Working Group aims to establish a standardized and collaborative framework for expressing the FINOS CCC within the [OSCAL](https://pages.nist.gov/OSCAL/) format.
+In the event that modifications to OSCAL are necessary to fully support the CCC, we will actively engage with the NIST community to facilitate these enhancements.

+### Key Objectives
+1. OSCAL Artifacts: Develop OSCAL control catalogs, profiles, and/or component definitions meticulously tailored to reflect the core services of major Cloud Service Providers (CSPs), based on the taxonomy and data from other working groups.
+2. Adaptive Framework: Institute a robust framework and accompanying change management processes to ensure the OSCAL representation of the FINOS CCC remains synchronized with evolving regulatory mandates, control best practices, and emergent compliance frameworks.

+### Expected Output
+* A definition of where CCC elements are represented in OSCAL
+* CCC OSCAL Control Catalog, Profile and/or Component definition of each major CSP services
+* Robust governance framework defining change management and required tool set to ensure sustainability of OSCAL files

 ## License

 This project uses the **Community Specification License 1.0**; you can read more in the [LICENSE](LICENSE) file.